raspberrypilearning/xai-challenge-image-classfier/en/step_3.md

 ### Bias and data

-When we teach a computer to recognize different things, like dogs and cats, we need to give it lots of examples to learn from.
+When we teach a computer to recognise different things, like dogs and cats, we need to give it lots of examples to learn from.
 These examples are called **training data**.

 If we use a training dataset that contains mostly small dogs and large cats, this does not accurately represent the real world as there are also large dogs and small cats.
-If the data used to train the model is not representative of what you're trying to model, neither will the prediction be which your model makes.
+If the data used to train the model is not representative of what you're trying to model,the prediction which your model makes won't be either.

-This is called **bias**, which means the computer is favoring one thing over another.
+This is called **bias**, which means the computer is favouring one thing over another.
 We can fix this by using a more diverse training dataset that includes different sizes and breeds of dogs and cats.
-By doing this, we can help the computer learn to recognize the features that distinguish each type of animal, rather than just relying on the size of the training examples.
+By doing this, we can help the computer learn to recognise the features that distinguish each type of animal, rather than just relying on the size of the training examples.

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
 By using more diverse and representative training data, we can help ensure that the computer makes accurate and fair predictions when it encounters new examples.
 This can make the computer more useful and reliable for different applications, from sorting pet adoption photos to assisting veterinarians in diagnosing animal health issues.